fazle-rabbi-dev/Python/flask/README.md

 <p id="SQLAlchemy"></p>

 ## Flask SQLAlchemy
-* What is SQLAlchemy?
+* `What is SQLAlchemy?`
-	> SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+	<p>SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.</p>
-* What is ORM?
+* `What is ORM?`
-	> Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
+	<p>Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
 When talking about ORM, most people are referring to a library that implements the Object-Relational Mapping technique, hence the phrase "an ORM".
-	> An ORM library is a completely ordinary library written in your language of choice that encapsulates the code needed to manipulate the data, so you don't use SQL anymore; you interact directly with an object in the same language you're using.
+	An ORM library is a completely ordinary library written in your language of choice that encapsulates the code needed to manipulate the data, so you don't use SQL anymore; you interact directly with an object in the same language you're using.</p>
-* What is Flask-SQLAlchemy?
+* `What is Flask-SQLAlchemy?`
-	> Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy to your application.
-It simplifies using SQLAlchemy with Flask by setting up common objects and patterns for using those objects, such as a session tied to each web request, models, and engines.
+	<p>Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy to your application.
+It simplifies using SQLAlchemy with Flask by setting up common objects and patterns for using those objects, such as a session tied to each web request, models, and engines.</p>

 [Back To Top](#index)